The Ring Free "Motor Maids" at the 1967 Daytona 24 Hours: Suzy Dietrich, Donna Mae Mims, Smokey Drolet, Janet Guthrie and Gabriel Konig

 For earlier European races, the distinction is less sharp, but if it looks like something more than a national championship, someone who drove in it might be here.
 Part two of this post can be found here.
 Paola della Chiesa now has her own post.

 Bianca Anton - Romanian driver who is active in the GT4 European Cup, driving a Sin Cars Sin R1.
-At the time of writing, her best result was been a 23rd place overall, at Misano.
+In 2017, her best result was a 23rd place overall, at Misano.
+In her class, she was more competitive, with a third, fifth and sixth place.
 She shares the car with Eduard Anton, her younger brother.
 In 2015 and 2016, Bianca raced touring cars in Romania, and won the VW Lupo 1600 championship in 2016, with five outright wins.
 She also had two second places in Formula Predators.
 In 2015, she won three rounds of the VW Polo Cup, usually fighting with her brother for first place.

 Dafne Bernardi - drove in the Mille Miglia twice, in 1953 and 1954.
 On her first attempt, she was 75th in a Lancia Aurelia.
 Her team-mate was “O Marazzi”.
 In 1954, she and Franco Cortesi were 85th in a Fiat 1100/103.